 The REIT has a revolving operating and acquisition facility (the "Acquisition Facility") with a Canadian chartered bank.
 Pursuant to the terms of the Acquisition Facility, from time to time, the amount permitted to be drawn under the Acquisition Facility may be adjusted based on certain financial tests (including a loan-to-value ratio).
 The amount available to be drawn upon is calculated based on the value of a property that has been specified under the agreement.
-As at June 30, 2011, the REIT specified the Centuria Urban Village property as security for this facility.
+As at September 30, 2011, the REIT specified the Centuria Urban Village property as security for this facility, providing a maximum facility amount of \$5.8 million.
 During 2010, the Acquisition Facility was secured by the REIT's Cornwall Square shopping centre, providing a maximum amount of up to \$26.0 million.
-At June 30, 2011 there was \$2.75 million outstanding under the Acquisition Facility (December 31, 2010 - nil).
+At September 30, 2011 there was \$5.7 million outstanding under the Acquisition Facility (December 31, 2010 - nil).

-On May 16, 2011, the Acquisition Facility was renewed and the interest rate was revised to be equal to the Bank's prime rate plus 2.25% per annum or the Banker's Acceptance stamping fee plus 3.25% per annum.
+On May 16, 2011, the Acquisition Facility was renewed and the interest rate was revised to the Bank's prime rate plus 2.25% per annum or the Banker's Acceptance stamping fee plus 3.25% per annum.
 Prior to May 16, 2011, amounts drawn under the Acquisition Facility incurred interest at a rate equal to the Bank's prime rate plus 3.50% per annum or the Banker's Acceptance stamping fee plus 4.50% per annum.